 My husband loves it so much we ate here every week our first year living here!
 They have several branches in Las Vegas, but you’ll need a car to go to their closest branch from The Strip on Tropicana Ave.

-Japanese Curry ZEN is a restaurant I’m grateful to have discovered in Chinatown.
+Japanese Curry ZEN is another affordable place to eat in Las Vegas without sacrificing flavor.
 If you’ve never had Japanese curry, this is the best place to try it.

-You can pick your protein (chicken or pork katsu, sausage, spam!) and level of spice.
-You can also order other popular Japanese dishes like udon, fried gyoza or takoyaki.
+You can pick your protein (chicken, meat, veggies, or Spam!) and level of spice.
+You can also order other popular Japanese dishes like ramen or fried gyoza.
 For drinks, they have Kirin on draft and an assortment of sake.

-This is my favorite restaurant in Las Vegas!
+This is my favorite dish in Las Vegas!

 4029 Spring Mountain Rd.
 Las Vegas, NV 89102 | (702) 220 – 3613 | Open 24/7